Survivorship: Late Effects After Radiation for Sarcoma (Abdomen/Retroperitoneum)

-- Radiation fields that include the ovaries can result in damage to a woman's supply of eggs (oocytes).
-The risk of infertility is increased with higher doses of radiation.
+Radiation fields that include the ovaries can result in damage to a woman's supply of eggs (oocytes).
+The risk of infertility is higher with higher doses of radiation.
 Your period will likely stop during treatment but may return in women younger than 40.
 If it returns, you may still be at risk of going into menopause earlier than your peers.
-This can be important information for family planning.
+This can be important to know for family planning purposes.

-- If you would like to become pregnant, seeking the opinion of a reproductive endocrinologist may be helpful.
-They can review the cancer treatments that you received and review options with you.
+- If you would like to become pregnant, it can be helpful to see a reproductive endocrinologist.
+S/he can review the cancer treatments that you got and review options with you.

-- After ovarian radiation, some patients will experience early menopause (menopause that occurs before natural age).
-This can increase the risk of developing osteoporosis or heart disease.
-Young women who receive pelvic radiation may benefit from a consultation with an endocrinologist even if they do not wish to become pregnant.
+- After ovarian radiation to the ovaries, some women will go into early menopause (menopause that occurs before natural age).
+Early menopause can increase your risk for osteoporosis or heart disease.
+It may be helpful to see an endocrinologist even if you do not wish to become pregnant.
 They can discuss ways to reduce these risks, including hormone supplements, calcium, vitamin D, and exercise, depending on your case.

 - Radiation to the uterus (womb) can cause the uterus to shrink, have less elasticity (ability to stretch) and develop scar tissue.
-These changes in the uterus can cause an increased risk of miscarriage, preterm labor, and babies born at low birth weight.
+These changes in the uterus can cause a higher risk of miscarriage, preterm labor, and babies born at low birth weight.
 If you wish to become pregnant, you should be followed by a high-risk pregnancy specialist.

 Damage to the Kidney

 - Have your blood pressure checked at your annual check-ups.
-If needed, your blood pressure may be treated with medications.
+If needed, high blood pressure may be treated with medications.

-- Your team will also monitor your kidney functions through blood testing (basic metabolic panel) and urine tests (urinalysis).
+- Your team will also monitor your kidney function through blood testing (basic metabolic panel) and urine tests (urinalysis).

 - Eating a balanced, healthy diet can promote healthy blood sugar levels and help to protect your kidneys from further damage.

-- Your liver functions (LFT) will be measured by a blood test before and after treatment.
+- Your liver function will be measured by a blood test (called LFTs) before and after treatment.

-- Avoid drinking alcohol; it can increase the risk of liver injury.
+- Avoid drinking alcohol; it can raise the risk of liver damage.

-- If you experience symptoms, including yellowing of the eyes and/or skin (jaundice), pain or swelling in your belly, itchy skin, and dark-colored urine contact your care team.
-You may need to be referred to a gastroenterologist for further evaluation.
+- If you have yellowing of the eyes and/or skin (jaundice), pain or swelling in your belly, itchy skin, or dark-colored urine, call your care team.
+You may need to see a gastroenterologist (GI Doctor) for further evaluation.

 Survivors who received radiation to the chest/chest wall can experience nerve damage.
-This damage is often a result of tissue scarring in the area and compressing on the nerves or interrupting the blood supply to the muscles served by these nerves.
+This damage is often a result of scar tissue in the area compressing the nerves or blocking the blood supply to the muscles served by these nerves.